Terror Unleashed

 Many would be sent to forced labor camps with no trial.

-The Last Resort • Falun Gong practitioners appealing in Tiananmen Sqaure with banners carrying characters: 真 Truthfulness, 善 Compassion, 忍 Forbearance.
-The main tenets of Falun Gong’s teachings.
+The Last Resort • Falun Gong practitioners appealing in Tiananmen Sqaure with banners carrying characters: 真 Truthfulness, 善 Compassion, 忍 Forbearance, the main tenets of Falun Gong’s teachings.

 “Falun Gong members make unlikely protesters,” noted Reuters in its report on Chinese practitioners making an appeal to the authorities.
 “On October 29, dozens of members escalated their civil disobedience by sitting in the lotus position in the square and staying stoically silent as police kicked, punched, and dragged them to minivans by the hair.”